-- Property, casualty and business interruption insurance; - · Operating and product liability insurance; - · Environmental liability insurance; - as well as insurance against specific risks such as shipping, travel, vehicles, etc.
+- property, casualty and business interruption insurance; - · operating and product liability insurance; - · environmental liability insurance; and - · insurance against specific risks such as shipping, travel, vehicles, etc.

 The levels of cover and the insured amounts are appropriate for the types of risk insured and take into account conditions in the insurance market.